 Is It Worth Paying To Upgrade To The First Lounge?

-If you are travelling in Business, you can pay to upgrade to the First Class lounge at Dubai International Airport for around $100.
+If you are traveling in Business, you can pay to upgrade to the First Class lounge at Dubai International Airport for around $100 USD.
 The Emirates First Class lounge in Dubai is better than the Business lounge; large and comes with a nice and complimentary a la carte restaurant – you can see photos of what is on offer in my lounge review but.
 But the Business Class lounge is so huge that you will usually have no problems in finding a quiet spot in this lower grade Business lounge.
 While I was there, many of the seats were empty and the lounge felt incredibly spacious.

 That said, if you go into the Business Class lounge and can’t find space, it might be worth paying to upgrade your lounge at this point.
 I would always chance the Business Class lounge before trying the First Class lounge.